 Early diagnosis of periodontal disease is crucial.
 Left untreated, the infection causes deterioration of the structures (both gums and bone) that hold your teeth in place.

-If you’re in The Woodlands or need a gum specialist in Conroe, we invite you to schedule an evaluation with our periodontal expert, Dr. Kip Saunders.
+If you’re in The Woodlands or need a gum specialist in Conroe, we invite you to schedule an evaluation with our periodontal expert.
 Call today to request an appointment.